 From spacecraft to polymers, physics requires the integration of other fields.
 While everyone has the same foundation, majors pick an interdisciplinary track to meet their interests and goals, making our curriculum as individual as our students.

-First-year physics students take foundational courses in physics and mathematics.
-They also take an introductory course in a different area of science so that they can start to appreciate the connections between physics and other areas.
+Take foundational courses in physics and mathematics.
+You're also encouraged to take introductory courses in a different science area to start connecting physics to other academic fields.

-Second-year students take intermediate level courses that familiarize them with theoretical, computational and experimental physics.
-They also take FS PHYS 201 — Communication in Physics in which they learn the error analysis, experimental techniques, and writing and speaking skills needed to complete the Senior Comp.
+Familiarize yourself with theoretical, computational, and experimental physics.
+Take Communication in Physics, where you'll learn error analysis, experimental techniques, writing, and speaking skills needed to complete the Senior Comp.

 Physics Major/Philosophy and Mathematics Double Minor, Class of 2020

 “ The physics major is very flexible, which is great if (like me) you are unsure what you are most interested in.
 You get to decide which physics classes to take, allowing you to tune your schedule to best reflect what you are most excited to learn. ”